A variational inference framework for inverse problems: Streamlined variational algorithm updates

 Note that differently from the algebraic results proposed for removal of $\bL$, the sparsification applied to $\bK$ comes from nullifying interactions between elements of $\bX$ and $\bY$, and therefore it introduces another level of approximation to the variational fitting procedure.

-\subsubsection{Block-Banded Matrix Algebra}
+\subsubsection{Block-banded matrix algebra}

-Asif and Moura (2005) propose two algorithms to invert block-banded matrices whose inverses are positive definite matrices: one resorting to Cholesky factors and an alternative implementation that avoids Cholesky factorizations.
+\cite{asif2005block} propose two algorithms to invert block-banded matrices whose inverses are positive definite matrices: one resorting to Cholesky factors and an alternative implementation that avoids Cholesky factorizations.
 These algorithms require the inversion of smaller matrices having the size of the block-banded matrix sub-blocks.
 In the two-dimensional inverse problems under examination these sub-blocks have a banded structure.
-An approach for inverting banded matrices is described in Kili\c{c} and Stanica (2013).
+An approach for inverting banded matrices is described in \cite{kilicc2013inverse}.
 These algebraic approaches for handling block-banded and banded matrices may allow for stable computation of variational algorithm steps involving sparse matrix inversions such as \eqref{eq:Kform1}.
 However, the simplest way to perform efficient sparse matrix inversion and computations is to employ software for sparse matrix algebra.
-The functions contained in the \textsf{R} package \texttt{spam} (Furrer and Sain, 2010) allow efficient management of sparse matrices and implement matrix operations.
-This package can be used in combination with package \texttt{spam64} (Gerber et al., 2017) to speed up such functions in 64 bit machines.
+The functions contained in the \textsf{R} package \texttt{spam} \citep{furrer2010spam} allow efficient management of sparse matrices and implement matrix operations.
+This package can be used in combination with package \texttt{spam64} \cite{gerber2017extending} to speed up such functions in 64 bit machines.
 Well established software is also available for lower-level languages such as the linear algebra libraries Armadillo and Eigen for \textsf{C++} coding.